Deliverables

 | Composite | Recursive per-part validation |

-Layer 3 — Acceptance tests (planned)
+Layer 3 — Acceptance tests

-- Declarative assertions — JSONPath rules (
+- Declarative assertions — field-level rules with 5 operators (

-- Human review — fallback for subjective deliverables
+verify(input) → { passed, details? }function - Human review — fallback for subjective deliverables

 Composite deliverables